boobo94/boobo94.github.io/_posts/2018/2018-07-09-5-questions-build-custom-alexa-skill.md

 ---
 layout: post
 title: "5 common questions how to build an Amazon Alexa Skills"
 date: 2018-07-09 00:00:00
 summary: "5 common questions how to build an Alexa Skill.
 Read about intents, utterances, slot types, invocation name.
 How to run a server locally or why to deploy on AWS Lambda Function over HTTPS servers."
-categories: tips
+categories: research
 tags: ai alexa-skill
 redirect_from:
   - /ai/alexa-skill/2018/07/09/how-to-build-a-skill-with-amazon-alexa/
   - /ai/2018/07/09/alexa-skill/
   - /ai/5-questions-build-custom-alexa-skill/
+  - /tips/5-questions-build-custom-alexa-skill/
 cover: https://cdn.pixabay.com/photo/2020/01/11/18/13/alexa-4758340_1280.jpg
 ---

 ## 1. Alexa Skill, where to start from ?

 The idea of this article it's to help you to develop a skill from scratch or based on a starter pack, this is an example [alexa-skill-starter-pack-typescript](https://github.com/boobo94/alexa-skill-starter-pack-typescript) from my github account.
 I dont' want to discuss too much about this starter pack, because you can find more details how to use it or where to start from in the [README.md](https://github.com/boobo94/alexa-skill-starter-pack-typescript/blob/master/README.md).
 So if you want to learn more about how to build alexa skill, keep reading.

 Recently, I started a new project, for the Spanish market.
 At this moment the market it's in the beginning phase, I'll probably disclosure more details in the future posts, but for the moment it's not very important. .
 Don't

 When I recently started the research, I had few questions about we will learn below: